johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 1
   final: false
   commentary: |
     This is glee-tastic.
-This perfectly pleasant entry feels like it's been ripped straight out of the naughties, and no doubt the viewing audience will like it.
+This perfectly pleasant entry feels like it’s been ripped straight out of the naughties, and no doubt the viewing audience will like it.

 - country: "Albania"
   emoji: "🇦🇱"